 As a leading unmanned aerial service provider and having years of technology development and integration experience; RPM Aerial Services is keen to discover and integrate exciting new technologies to enhance the day to day operations of various industry sectors.

-With nearly twenty years' experience in the development and commercialization of technologies in multiple industry sectors, the team at RPM Aerial Services are dedicated to the integration of technologies through forward thinking; to offer superior services or capabilities unlike most other unmanned aerial providers.
+With nearly twenty years' experience in the development and commercialization of technologies in multiple industry sectors, the team at RPM Aerial Services are dedicated to the integration of technologies through forward thinking; to offer superior services and capabilities.

 We have the ability and desire to put your payloads/sensors in the air on both manned and unmanned aircraft!
 Contact us to discuss how we can assist with your requirements.

 Unmanned Aerial Vehicles (UAVs) are quickly replacing traditional, expensive and risky technologies such as cranes and manned helicopters to conduct inspections.
 UAVs can easily get in tight areas to obtain information that has traditionally been expensive and/or dangerous to obtain.
 What has normally been risky and difficult can now be done safely and with ease.